ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

   azure-native:location: westeurope
 ```

 __Note:__ Using the CLI offers some interesting benefits.
 For example, you can add the `--secret` parameter to the `pulumi config set` command.
-This encrypts the config value in the yaml file, allowing you to store secrets inside the configuration.
+This encrypts the config value in the YAML file, allowing you to store secrets inside the configuration.
 This is also why you need the passphrase every time Pulumi needs to read the config file.

 With the config in place, you can update the resources in the __index.ts__ file to use them instead of the hard-coded values.
 However, to get hold of the configuration, you need to create an instance of `pulumi.Config()`.
 This instance can then be used to retrieve config values as needed